Doctacosa/IORace/README.md

 ![Logo](https://www.interordi.com/images/plugins/iorace-96.png)

 Racing minigame for a Minecraft server, on foot!
-The players start from 0, 0 and need to get as far as they can heading East, trying to reach the highest X coordinate possible.
-Upon dying, a players is sent all the way back at the start to try again.
+The players start from 0, 0 and need to get as far as they can in the given direction (East by default, for the highest X coordinate).
+Upon dying, a players is sent all the way back to the start to try again.
 The highest position reached by each player is logged, allowing you to give out prizes at the end of the event.

 This event is designed to run for multiples days, the players progressing at their own pace.
 For example, it could last a week or a month without a reset.